Who We Are

 Committed to the Independence and Dignity of Older Adults Through Advocacy, Leadership and Service

-The Older Americans Act requires that area agencies on aging create an area plan every three years to outline their goals in serving the older adults in their area.
-This area plan includes predefined categories as well as local priorities identified through public input.
+The Older Americans Act requires that area agencies on aging create a plan every three years to outline their goals in serving the older adults in their area.
+This plan includes predefined categories as well as local priorities identified through public input.

 Area Plan for Milwaukee County 2019-2021